CustomersBlog

 2. Digital Twins Prevent Million-Dollar Mistakes

-Virgin Australia learned this the hard way with their $2.9 million Melbourne tarmac collision.
 Digital twin technology now lets FBOs simulate every aircraft movement before it happens.
 Test new layouts, train staff, and identify collision risks—all virtually.
+Given how often ground damage shows up near the top of IATA's 2025 incident categories, the case for simulating moves before doing them is hard to argue with.

 The return on investment is compelling: preventing just one ground incident pays for the technology many times over.